Knife Restoration 101: How To Get Rust Off Knives

 Carbon Steel - Carbon steel knives are made from steel reinforced with additional carbon.
 Frequently, other metal alloys are added.
 These blades are very strong and durable, but the higher carbon content makes them more prone to corrosion.

 Stainless Steel - Stainless steel knives contain chromium, creating a strong oxide layer on the blade's surface.
-This prevents oxidation and rust, which is why this type of steel is called "stainless."
+This prevents oxidation and rust, so this type of steel is called "stainless."
 However, even stainless steel blades can rust if not maintained properly!

 Moisture